 An applicant applying for a Watershed Management Permit without a permittee.
 A sole permittee is solely and completely responsible for the perpetual operation and maintenance of all site infrastructure, including the sanitary sewer system, as approved under the Watershed Management Permit.
-See §300.3.B of this Ordinance for a complete list requirements.
+See §300.3.B of this Ordinance for a complete list of requirements.
 [Compare sole permittee with permittee and co-permittee].

-Special Flood Hazard Area
+Special Flood Hazard AreaSFHA

-An area having special flood, mudslide, mudflow, or flood-related erosion hazards and which is identified on a FIRM as Zone A, AO, A1-30, AE, A99, AH, VO, V1-30, VE, V, M, or E.
+Special Flood Hazard Area.
+An area having special flood, mudslide, mudflow, or flood-related erosion hazards and which is are identified on a FIRM as Zone A, AO, A1-30, AE, A99, AH, VO, AR, AR/H, AR/AE, AR/AH, AR/AO, AR/A1-A30, V1-30, VE, or V, M, or E.